TED iOS Redesign

 Use gamification elements wisely.

-Gamification elements can boost the user engagement dramatically.
-However, extrinsic reward like rating system is usually only able to create short-term effect.
-When implemented poorly, it could potentially diminish the intrinsic motivation that users have already established.
+Gamification elements can boost user engagement dramatically.
+However, extrinsic reward like rating system is usually only able to create a short-term effect.
+When implemented poorly, it could potentially diminish the intrinsic motivation that many users have already established with TED.

 When designing for the international audience, design has to consider not only translation but also user habits and cultural conventions.
 For example, one solution to simplify design in English might actually be problematic in another language.